react-boilerplate/redux-injectors/README.md

 # injectors
-Asynchronous injectors for Redux reducers and sagas.
+Asynchronous injectors for redux reducers and sagas.
 As used by react-boilerplate.

+## Documentation
+- [**API reference**](docs/api.md): Detailed description of the API